 The All or Nothing: The Poas Volcano

 This volcano, located not far from Alajuela (the city of the international airport) can happen to be, depending on the days, a scam or a beautiful spot!
 Because of risks for your safety, we can only stay 20 minutes above the crater on a platform, at scheduled time (You’ll have to book this visit).
 But, if the sky is cloudy, smoggy or rainy, you won’t be able to see the beautiful lake at the heart of the crater.
 And as you can only stay 20 minutes, you cannot say “ok, let’s wait here for the sun to rise here”.
-That is why it can be an unsafe move to pay these 15 dollars to, if at the end you can’t see anything.
+That is why it can be an unsafe move to pay these 15 dollars if, in the end, you can’t see anything.
 On the other hand, if the sun is with you this day, the view of the lake from the platform is worth paying the entry of the park, with its turquoise-blue colour.

 Tip: You have to book your entry before coming, not only because the number of entries per day is limited, but also because there is no way to buy tickets on site.